jstanaford/JobPlacemetDashboard-CSharp-.NET/README.md

-I know this code above isn't the easiest to look at; but due to its repetitive nature, one only needs to see one or two of the lines to understand what is happening, just with different data
+I know this code above isn't the easiest to look at; but due to its repetitive nature, one only needs to see one or two of the lines to understand what is happening.
+The same process of simply creating a list is showcased, just with different data each of the five time.

 ## Other Skills Learned
 * Worked with a team of developers to identify front end and backend end improvements for the theatre's public and admin portions of the website.